Crypto Adoption Around The World: Dominican Republic

 • Inheritance: Taxed at 3%

-This rate is considered favourable with no capital gains on trading profits and it applies to cryptocurrencies.
+This rate is considered favorable with no capital gains on trading profits, and it applies to cryptocurrencies.

 Get UPay Crypto Card